Grayscale Lithography

 Creating Topographies on the Microscale

-Grayscale lithography is used for the creation of 2.5D micro- and nanostructures with varying height gradients, enabling the fabrication of surfaces with complex topographies.
+• Heidelberg Instruments’ tools utilize Grayscale Lithography for the creation of 2.5D micro- and nanostructures with varying height gradients, enabling the fabrication of surfaces with complex topographies.
+Our systems offer unmatched precision and versatility in creating 3D surface profiles, making them ideal for advanced micro-optics and MEMS fabrication.

-In direct write laser lithography, the CAD virtual landscape is mapped to the system’s gray values where each value corresponds to an exposure intensity level.
-During the exposure this laser intensity is modulated on a pixel-by-pixel level, thereby controlling the exposure depth for each individual pixel.
-Up to 1,000 gray levels are accessible in a single exposure step, offering the highest vertical resolution without critical alignments.
+In Direct Write Laser Lithography, the CAD virtual landscape is mapped to the system’s gray values where each value corresponds to an exposure intensity level.
+The DWL 2000 GS and DWL 4000 GS Laser Lithography systems modulate laser intensity on a pixel-by-pixel basis, controlling exposure depth for each individual pixel.
+Up to 1024 gray levels are accessible in a single exposure step, ensuring the highest vertical resolution without critical alignments.
 The resulting exposure is then processed by methods such as RIE or electroplating to create the 2.5D topography.
 The grayscale exposure concept is also scalable, with systems capable of patterning substrates up to 800 mm x 800 mm in size.
 Common challenging issues, such as stitching effects and non-linearities, are solved with advanced patterning techniques such as multi-pass exposures and optimized gray value distributions.

 Heidelberg Instruments offers numerous grayscale packages, depending on the required performance level for the application.